Nhaila-Abdessamad/Ethereum-Dev-Guide/Ethereum Dev Guide(Sec 1).md

 - Transaction : Transactions are cryptographically signed instructions from accounts.
 An account will initiate a transaction to update the state of the Ethereum network.
 The simplest transaction is transferring ETH from one account to another.
 - Block : Group of Transactions.
 - BlockChain : A database that stores a record of every transaction.
 And it's also where we store data in the form of a chain of Blocks(hence The Name).
+- EVM : The EVM’s physical instantiation can’t be described in the same way that one might point to a cloud or an ocean wave, but it does exist as one single entity maintained by thousands of connected computers running an Ethereum client.
 - Private Key : A private key is made up of 64 hex characters and can be encrypted with a password.
 - Public Key : The public key is generated from the private key using the Elliptic Curve Digital Signature Algorithm.
 - Account : An Ethereum account is an entity with an ether (ETH) balance that can send transactions on Ethereum.
 Accounts can be user-controlled or deployed as smart contracts.